ArieArya/CircuitScriptCompiler/README.md

 The output of the script will show the compiler outputs run on each of the sample circuits stored under `sample_code/*.circuit`.
 The expected output is found in `sample_code/expected_output/`, while the actual generated output is found in `sample_code/tester_output/` (which you have copied from the container in step 4).
 Note, errors in compilation / code generation will also be stored in this directory.

+## Running the VM

+For running the VM on individual files, see [vm/README.md#executing-files](vm/README.md#executing-files).

+For testing the VM on each sample code example, follow [vm/README.md#building](vm/README.md#building) for steps to build the VM binary, then execute `run_vm.py`.

+The VM is automatically ran in the Dockerfile, so the above instructions are enough to get the VM output on the sample code.

 ## Lexical Specification

 Please find the README under `lexer/README.md` (HW1)